shushen/dpdk-ovs/docs/06_Known_Issues.md

     Cause: Cannot allocate memory for port tx_q details
     ```

     These error messages indicate that Intel® DPDK initialization failed because it did not detect any recognized physical ports.
 One possible cause is that the NIC is still driven by the default ixgbe driver.
-To resolve this issue, run `DPDK/tools/pci_unbind.py` before starting ovs-dpdk.
+To resolve this issue, run `DPDK/tools/dpdk_nic_bind.py` before starting ovs-dpdk.
 (This process lets the Intel® DPDK poll mode driver take over the NIC.)

-    For example, `pci_unbind.py -b igb_uio <PCI ID of NIC port>` binds the NIC to the Intel® DPDK igb_uio driver.
+    For example, `dpdk_nic_bind.py -b igb_uio <PCI ID of NIC port>` binds the NIC to the Intel® DPDK igb_uio driver.

-* Some Intel® DPDK dpif unit tests create files in `/tmp`.
+* Some Intel® DPDK dpif unit tests create files in `/tmp` (specifically, dpdk_flow_table and dpif_dpdk_vport_table).
 These are not always removed after iterations of the tests, causing subsequent tests to fail.
 These should be deleted manually in this case.

 * Port deletion in the datapath is not fully supported.
+For this release, a temporary workaround is in place which disables deletion such that ports which have been used cannot be used again.
+A more permanent solution for this issue is currently in progress.

 ______